KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 Instead of manually entering values into many cells, it is easier to use VBA to generate the row and column labels for us.
 This table builder can serve as a reusable template.

-![NOTE][NOTE]NOTE: Excel's row width stands at 1048576, whereas column width is 16384.
+![Note][NOTE] NOTE: Excel's row width stands at 1048576, whereas column width is 16384.
 If you need to create a table with dimensions greater than

 ## What is VBA
 VBA is an acronym for Visual Basic for Applications, a dialect of Visual Basic embedded in Microsoft Office Suite.
 It is widely used in Microsoft Excel as a simple programming language for building macros, forms, and procedures to automate repeating tasks.

-![NOTE][NOTE]NOTE: Excel Online does not have VBA available.
+![Note][NOTE] NOTE: Excel Online does not have VBA available.
 You must have a local copy of Microsoft Excel installed to proceed with this instruction.
 ## Enable Developer Tab in MS Excel
 If your Microsoft Excel already has developer mode enabled, skip to [Create a module in VBA](#create-a-module-in-VBA).